Privacy Policy

 Our lawful bases for collecting or using personal information to provide and improve products and services for clients are:

-• Legitimate interests – we’re collecting or using your information because it benefits you, our organisation or someone else, without causing an undue risk of harm to anyone.
+Legitimate interests – we are collecting or using your information because it benefits you, our organisation or someone else, without causing an undue risk of harm to anyone.
 All of your data protection rights may apply, except the right to portability.
 By understanding personal information such as addresses, health information and its impact, it is possible to improve products and services that better meet the needs of children and adults with disabilities.
+If any food or beverages are offered at in-person events, we will ask if you have any dietary requirements so that we can meet your dietary needs.

 Our lawful bases for collecting or using personal information for the operation of client or customer accounts are: